Spindel/PgZabbix/README.md

         */minute or 5 minutes for logging
     then pipe it to zabbix_sender:

+    # as postgres superuser:
     # createuser  -e --no-replication  pgzabbix
+    run the provided pgzabbix.sql file to create a pg_stat_replic view that can be used.
+Modify the GRANT line if you chose another username
+    # psql -d postgres -f pgzabbix.sql

     $ PgZabbix --tables | zabbix_sender -c /etc/zabbix/zabbix_agent.conf  -i -
     If you use HostnameItem instead of Hostname, add -s $(hostname --long)